marcingolenia/mcode/src/pages/blog/2020-05-29-fsharp_with_csharp.md

 ```
 ``Cannot convert expression type 'Microsoft.FSharp.Control.FSharpAsync<Microsoft.FSharp.Core.Unit>' to return type 'System.Threading.Tasks.Task'``
 As you (should) know in C# programming model, asynchronous methods return objects of type ``Task<T>``.
 F# has it own type ``Async<T>``.
 We see it as ``FSharpAsync`` (error message).
 They are not compatible becuase they use different asynchrnous model:
 * C# uses **Hot Tasks**.
-In this model asynchronous code returns a Task that already has been cancelled and will eventually produce a value.
+In this model asynchronous code returns a Task that already has been started and will eventually produce a value.
 * F# uses **Tasks generators**.
 In this model asynchronous code returns an object that will generate and start a task when it is provided with a continuation to be called when the operation completes.

 Each has it pros and cons.
 If you are interested in more details I strongly recommend a series of 4 blog posts from Tomas Petricek who was responsible for selecting asynchronous model for F# [4] together with Don Syme.